 How did your business get started?
 From the good, bad and ugly, what was your startup process like?

-For the first 5 years I worked all the time.
+For the first 5 years, I worked all the time.
 I was scared to go on vacation for fear all my hard work would unravel.
-Then my in-laws, father, mom and stepdad all started to get sick and I wanted to be there for them.
+Then my in-laws, father, mom, and stepdad all started to get sick and I wanted to be there for them.
 They all lived thousands of miles away so I started to work less.
-After years of decline 7 family members each died about 6 months apart and I became executrix of many of the estates which is like having another job at times.
+After years of decline 7 family members, each died about 6 months apart and I became executrix of many of the estates which are like having another job at times.
 So I had to take very good care of myself or I would not have been helpful to anyone else.
 I started working out every day.
-I started planning me time on my calendar.
+I started planning my time on my calendar.
 I became more comfortable with white space in my day and stopped over-scheduling myself.
 And guess what?
-My business did not suffer, in fact it has become stronger.
+My business did not suffer, in fact, it has become stronger.

 We moved up the food chain and have better clients.
 I enjoy my work more now than ever before.
 I am having more fun.
 It has truly been a case of something good coming out of something bad.
 Working for yourself and building a business you started is incredibly rewarding and gratifying.
 I do not think I could ever go back.
 I am so much happier and more productive as an entrepreneur than I ever was working for others.
 It is all about controlling your calendar.
 I no longer try to squeeze in more meetings or hit multiple events at night.
 As an entrepreneur, I can be selective.
 Less really is more.
 I’ve chosen quality over quantity.
 It sounds trivial but it is true.
 I created a platform to do work I enjoy and feel energized by.
 I feel I have found my purpose because I used to work all the time and life was passing me by.
 I got raises and promotions but I was all work and no play and I did not feel fulfilled.